Charitha-08/JobPortal/README.md

 It allows employers to post job listings, and job seekers can search, filter, and apply for jobs.
 Built with Java, Spring Boot, and MySQL, the platform focuses on scalability, speed, and security.

-## Key Features
+🔐 ## Key Features

-🔐 Secure Authentication – Role-based login for employers & job seekers.
+- 🔐 **Secure Authentication** – Role-based login for employers & job seekers.
-📝 Job Postings – Employers can create, edit, and manage job listings.
+- 📝 **Job Postings** – Employers can create, edit, and manage job listings.
-🔍 Advanced Job Search – Filter by title, location, skills, and salary.
+- 🔍 **Advanced Job Search** – Filter by title, location, skills, and salary.
-📄 Resume Uploads – Job seekers can attach resumes directly.
+- 📄 **Resume Uploads** – Job seekers can attach resumes directly.
-📊 Application Tracking – Employers manage received applications.
+- 📊 **Application Tracking** – Employers manage received applications.
-📱 Responsive UI – Works across mobile, tablet, and desktop.
+- 📱 **Responsive UI** – Works across mobile, tablet, and desktop.
-🌐 RESTful APIs – Exposes endpoints for jobs, users, and applications.
+- 🌐 **RESTful APIs** – Exposes endpoints for jobs, users, and applications.

 ## Technologies Used
 - **Java**: Core programming language (version 17 recommended)